PreetamGKatakali/100Days-Of-Coding/Day77/README.md

 # Day76🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program.
+- Write a program to implement the insertions sort.
-- Write a program.
+- Write a program to implement the insertions sort by recursions .

 ## Installing the Java and Node
 Follow Links :